MarcusWilder/open-evaluation/README.md

 ### Dependencies
 All dependencies are managed using npm.
 To download and install all dependencies for a npm project, simply run `npm install` from the root directory of the project.
-There are two npm projects with separate `package.json` files: One on the root level of this repository, the other in the `backend` directory.
+There are two npm projects in this repository with two separate `package.json` files: One is at the root level, the other is in the `backend` directory.
 Make sure to run `npm install` from both directories:
 ```bash
 npm install # Front end
 cd backend && npm install # Back end
 ```
 ### Build instructions
-The front-end Angular app needs to be built from source files.
-To build and serve the app on the development server, run
+The front-end Angular application needs to be built from source files.
+To build, run
 ```bash
 ng serve
 ```
-(**Note**: Run this command at the project *root* directory)
+(**IMPORTANT**: This command should be run from the project *root* directory.)

 ### Run instructions
-The above `ng serve` command will not only build the Angulr app but also start a development server that listens on port 4200.
-The backend API server still nees to be started manually.
+The above `ng serve` command will not only build the Angular app but also start a development server that serves the app on port 4200.
+The back-end API server still needs to be started manually.
 From the project root, run
 ```bash
 cd backend && npm start
 ```
 This will start the API server, which listens on port 4201.

-Now you can visit `http://localhost:4200` to start using the app.
+Visit `http://localhost:4200` to start using the app.

 ### Troubleshooting
 1. Have you tried turning it off and on again?